Joseph Wapner

 Joseph Albert Wapner (November 15, 1919 – February 26, 2017) was an American judge and television personality.
-He is best known as the first presiding judge of the ongoing reality court show The People's Court.
-The show's first run in syndication, with Judge Wapner presiding as judge, lasted from 1981 to 1993, for 12 seasons and 2,484 episodes.
-While the show's second run has been presided over by multiple judges, Wapner was the sole judge to preside during the show's first incarnation.
+He is best known as the first presiding judge of the reality court show The People's Court.
+The show's first run in syndication, with Judge Wapner presiding as judge, continued from 1981 to 1993, for 12 seasons and 2,484 episodes.
+Although the show's second run was presided over by multiple judges, Wapner was the sole judge to preside during the show's first incarnation.
 His tenure on the program made him the first jurist of arbitration-based reality court shows, which evolved into the most popular trend in the judicial genre and continues to be to the present.

 Early life

-Joseph Albert Wapner was born on November 15, 1919, in Los Angeles, California, to Jewish parents who had immigrated there; his father, attorney Joseph Max Wapner (1898–1992), was from Romania, while his mother, Fannie (née Friedman) (1900–1990), was from Russia.
+Joseph Albert Wapner was born on November 15, 1919, in Los Angeles, California, to Jewish parents who had immigrated there; his father, attorney Joseph Max Wapner (1898–1992), was from Romania, while his mother, Fannie (née Friedman) (1901-1990), was from Russia.
 Wapner had a younger sister named Irene.
 Wapner attended Hollywood High School and once dated actress Lana Turner while in high school.

 Wapner was a graduate of the University of Southern California (1941) and the USC Law School (1948), serving in World War II in between.
 Wapner was awarded the Purple Heart and the Bronze Star while serving in the South Pacific in Cebu.
-He was honorably discharged from the United States Army as a lieutenant.
+He was honorably discharged from the U.S. Army as a lieutenant.
+While at U.S.C.
+Wapner was initiated into the Tau Gamma chapter of the Tau Epsilon Phi fraternity.